UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 ### From RStudio to Rscript

 So many cores on one machine is a huge advantage, but a super computer has also disadvantages.
 For instance you don't have a nice _interactive development environment (IDE)_ as RStudio on LISA.
-How then are you going to run jobs.
+How then are you going to run your R jobs.
 The solution to this problem is to use `Rscript`.
-This program can run from the command prompt and takes as argument an script written in R. Rscript will run that script like RStudio runs an script in its _source pane_.
+This program can run from the command prompt and takes as argument a script written in R. Rscript will run that script like RStudio runs an script in its _source pane_.

 If you have correctly installed the repo in the previous lesson, and if your working directory is `Workshop-IRAS` than you can try `Rscript` by typing the following lines at the prompt

 ```
 module load R
-Rscript "./R/digits_svm_IDE.R"
+Rscript ./R/digits_svm_IDE.R
 ```

 The output to your screen should look like the output you have gotten before in the _console pane_ of RStudio.
+It took **Lisa** a little bit longer to train a model.
+Do you know why?
+And where has the picture of the digit gone?

-A warning!
-You have offended the rules of SURFsara.
-It's not allowed to run computations on a login node.
+**Warning!** You could have offended the rules of SURFsara.
+It's not allowed to run highly demanding computations on a login node.
 The login node may only be used for editing, copying or moving files and other linux commands.
-All computations must be send to the batch schedulers which will transfer these jobs to compute nodes.
+All heavy computations must be send to the batch schedulers which will transfer these jobs to compute nodes.
+But this was just a very little program, wasn't it?

 So from now on, we are going to use the batch scheduler.